Spectral Dynamic Causal Modelling of Resting-State fMRI: Relating Effective Brain Connectivity in the Default Mode

 Glahn et al. (2010) use an extended pedigree design and rs-fMRI to examine genetic influence on functional connectivity within the DMN.
 Their study estimates the heritability of DMN functional connectivity to be 0.424 $\pm$ 0.17.
+That is to say, these authors estimate the proportion of variability of DMN functional connectivity that can be attributed to genetics to be 0.42 $\pm$ 0.17.
+This estimate is within error bounds of the heritability estimate of 0.54 obtained by Xu et al. (2017) for DMN effective connectivity.
 Importantly, Glahn et al. (2010) also suggest that the genetic factors that influence DMN functional connectivity and the genetic factors that influence gray matter density in these regions seem to be distinct.
 This result then motivates the search for genetic markers associated with DMN connectivity.
 Stingo et al. (2013) focus on relating brain connectivity to genetics and develop a Bayesian hierarchical mixture model for studies involving fMRI data.
 The mixture components of the proposed model correspond to the classification of the study subjects into subgroups, and the allocation of subjects to these mixture components is linked to genetic covariates with regression parameters assigned spike-and-slab priors.

 Our strategy for data analysis proceeds as follows.
 We view both disease and rs-fMRI as measures of the brain and our fundamental interest is to relate these measures of the brain to genetics.
 The former is a coarse measure with three categories while the latter is a far a more detailed measure allowing for the investigation of statistical dependencies in the temporal rs-fMRI signal at different regions.